 print(markdown) # Full document with tables in Markdown

-Pros: Highest accuracy.
+Pros: Top-tier table accuracy.
 Handles borderless tables, merged cells, complex layouts.

 Cons: Requires ~500MB of ML models downloaded on first run.
 Slower (0.3–3s per page).
 Overkill when you just need the text.